FALL 2019 APPLICATION DEADLINE: MAY 15, 2019

-Student need is met through scholarships, grants, work-study and need-based loans.
-Scholarship and grant funding is dependent on the generosity of donors.
-Your financial aid application submission authorizes the University to disclose your name, demographic information and relevant award amount(s) to University Advancement and applicable donors(s).
-If you receive a donor-funded grant or scholarship, you will have the opportunity to ‘opt out’ of this disclosure as required by the Family Educational Rights and Privacy Act of 1974 (FERPA).
+UVA meets student need with scholarships, grants, work-study and need-based loans.
+Generous donors provide much of the scholarship and grant funding.
+Your financial aid application submission authorizes the University to show your name, demographic information and relevant award amount(s) to University Advancement and applicable donors(s).
+If you receive a donor-funded grant or scholarship, you can ‘opt out’ of this disclosure as required by the Family Educational Rights and Privacy Act of 1974 (FERPA).

 PREPARING TO APPLY

 The 2018-2019 FAFSA and PROFILE ask for income and tax information from the 2016 tax year.
 Because most all tax filers have filed their 2016 tax year forms, we recommend using the IRS Data Retrieval Tool online to populate relevant information on the FAFSA.
 Click here for instructions on using the Data Retrieval Tool.

 The following documents are required by May 15 (Fall admission) or November 1 (Spring admission) for a student to be considered for all forms of need-based federal and institutional financial aid:

 - 2018-2019 CSS/Financial Aid PROFILE (School Code: 5820)

 - 2018-2019 FAFSA (Follow this link for a Spanish version of the FAFSA) (Federal School Code: 003745)